funish/basis/packages/basis/README.md

 ### 🔧 **Tool Agnostic**

 Basis doesn't force specific tools.
-Use ESLint, Biome, or any other linter.
+Use ESLint, Oxlint, Biome, or any other linter.
 Basis orchestrates your existing tools, doesn't replace them.

 ### 📦 **Modern Foundations**